zwierski/croquemADAme-datastory/README.md

 ***
 ## Research questions
-* How to grow fast on YouTube ?
+* How to grow on YouTube ?
 * What are the best objetive parameters of a video to improve performance ?
 * Do the title / category / length of video / tags / date of upload / frequency of upload play a role on channel growth?
 * If so, what are most important parameters and their best values to improve channel growth?